“Gorgeous family-friendly small hotel on peaceful farmlands in bucolic Eure – an hour from Paris”

 - Satellite TV

 A Continental breakfast is on offer every morning in the restaurant, or out on the terrace when it’s warm.
 Expect pastries and jam, organic granola and yogurt, cheeses, hams and juices, all fresh from neighbouring bakeries and dairies.

 The set menu for dinner changes daily and has 3 courses, plus a cheese plate.
 Cooking is seasonal and simple.
 A summer starter might be pea-and-peppermint soup, a spring main could be roasted duck, an autumn dessert a lemon meringue pie.
 Vegetables and herbs come from the hotel garden; all meat and fish is regional.
 Everything is beautifully presented.

 The restaurant is not open for lunch, but serves dinner Thursday, Friday and Saturday nights.
-In July and August it is open every evening except Tuesday.
+In July and August (up to the 28th) it is open every evening except Tuesday.
 The owners are happy to suggest other restaurants and make bookings for guests, but you'll need to drive/taxi.

 - Children's meals